eightbitraptor/ruby-alloc-exploration/README.md

 might look like:

 ```
-sudo dtrace -x bufsize=50m -s ~/allocs.d -c "/Users/mattvh/src/ruby/ruby/ruby ./bin/rails runner 'Rails.env'" -o dtrace.out
+sudo dtrace -x bufsize=50m -s ~/allocs.d -c "/Users/mattvh/.rubies/trunk/bin/ruby -e 'String.new'" -o dtrace.out
 ```

-*NOTES:*
+[The example report](RubyAllocationAnalysis.html) was built using the command above on my computer

+_NOTES:_

-- For macOS, if you're not using a custom built Ruby, you may need to open a hole in System Integrity Protection in order for `dtrace` to work properly, this is because most Ruby binstubs use `/usr/bin/env` to find the correct Ruby interpreter.
+- For macOS, dependin on what you're executing, you may need to open a hole in System Integrity Protection in order for `dtrace` to work properly, this is because most Ruby binstubs use `/usr/bin/env` to find the correct Ruby interpreter.
 This is because `/usr/bin/env` is a restricted binary.

   You can find out if a binary is restricted with `ls -lO /path/to/bin`